Llanthony – Augustinian Priory

 The beginnings of the priory date back to 1100, when according to tradition, the Norman knight William de Lacy, looking for a safe hiding place during the hunt, hid in a nearby chapel of St. David, and in return for saving, he vowed to build the church.
 Another version of the legend says that William lived here as a hermit with a priest named Ernisius, and they both expanded the already existing chapel of St. David.
 Soon, a temple dedicated to Saint John the Baptist was created.
 It was consecrated by Urban, Bishop of Llandaff and Hereford in 1108, and until 1118, a group of about 40 monks from England, founded the first monastery in Wales of canons regular, or Augustinians.
 It was supported by King Henry I and Queen Matilda, whom Ernisius was originally supposed to be a chaplain.

-In 1135, after persistent attacks by the local Welsh population, the monks fled from the Black Mountains to Gloucester, where they founded a new convent named Llanthony Secunda.
+In 1135, after persistent attacks by the local Welsh population, the monks fled from the Black Mountains to Gloucester, where they founded a new abbey named Llanthony Secunda.
 The situation for return began to favor only after 1071, when the Anglo-Normans conquered Ireland, and Hugh de Lacy and his son Walter were endowed with numerous lands, some of which they gave to the monastery of Llanthony Prima and Llanthony Secunda.
 Around 1186 Hugh de Lacy, gave funds to the abandoned priory from his Irish estates, and by 1230 Llanthony was rebuilt.
 As early as 1242, the brothers from Llanthony Prima were able to give shelter to Bishop of Armagh, who recorded his good memories after his stay.

 In the second half of the 13th century some financial problems had to occur in the priory, because in 1276 it was put under royal custody.
 Moreover, the brothers fell into a series of disputes with local marcher lords, which even led to the armed seizure of their property in Oldcastle and Redcastle in 1279 by Thomas de Verdun, Lord of Ewyas.
 He was also involved in wounding the prior and the murder of two monks, and twenty years later another marcher lord, Gilbert de Bohun, took a large number of monastery animals and goods.
 In 1284 financial problems worsened due to the Welsh war campaigns of Edward I. Moreover, there was a decline in discipline, criticized during the control of Archbishop Pecham of Canterbury.

 In 1291, Llanthony had a fairly high annual income of £ 160, but as early as the fourteenth century sources often reported information about internal problems.
 In 1348 the priory was again placed under royal supervision, and in 1354 a certain Thomas de Crudewell escaped from the monastery.
-In the 70s of the fourteenth century, Prior Nicholas Trinley was brutally beaten by his brothers, allegedly for bad leadership of the convent, and had to flee to Llanthony Secunda.
+In the 70s of the fourteenth century, Prior Nicholas Trinley was brutally beaten by his brothers, allegedly for bad leadership of the community, and had to flee to Llanthony Secunda.
 Interestingly, papal pardon was soon issued for the perpetrators of the beating and murder of one of the brothers, and one of the participants in the incidents, John de Wellyngton, even became prior.
 In turn, in 1386 prior John de Yatton was temporarily arrested due to the inefficient collection of tithes and royal taxes.

 Despite the above problems